agabriel81/terraform-aro/README.md

 EOF
 ~~~

-Troubleshooting a specific log/trace by extracting the ID of the Azure LogAnalytics log and find it in the traces with `guid:x-request-id` filter in the Jaeger UI.
+Troubleshoot a specific log/trace by extracting the ID of the Azure LogAnalytics log and find it in the traces with `guid:x-request-id` filter in the Jaeger UI.

 REFERENCE